Restoration at Carpenter Farm Park —Huntington, NY

 Again in the summer of 2015, we cleared an area of cool season pasture grasses, Japanese honeysuckle, knapweed and poison ivy on the southeast side of the fence.
 By July we laid and stapled 1,000 square feet of 2 mil black plastic sheeting, which remained in place through November 2015 when we sowed a mix of native warm season grass and forb seeds with a cereal rye cover crop.

-The first native plants to appear in the summer of 2017 were tall daisy fleabane that sprang from an existing seed bank, along with black-eyed Susan.
+The first native plants to appear in the summer of 2017 were tall daisy fleabane that sprang from an existing seed bank (Annual fleabane is a native pioneer species that competes directly with many Eurasian weeds.), along with black-eyed Susan.

 On the opposite side of the fence grew a large maple tree in the upper portion of the lower meadow.
 It was overgrown by multiflora rose shrubs and vines, including porcelain berry.
 Two years ago volunteers cut, uprooted and removed the invasives that were also spreading into the meadow.
 Behind the tree we laid plastic sheeting and covered it with corrugated cardboard and the multiflora rose cuttings, which helped smother some of the invasives.